 It is project-oriented, encouraging and helping the member regions to implement transnational cooperation projects, with the support of dedicated and focussed working groups, and - when relevant - of EU funding.
 The BBSRC is significant arena for actions conducive of exchanges of good practices.
 The exchange of views and good practices provide members with fruitful outcomes thanks to the various political and technical meetings, set up within the organisation, which can largely enrich member’s regional strategies.

 The EU Cohesion Policy for 2014 – 2020 includes a number of territorial cooperation programmes which are of relevance to regions located on the Balkans and Black Sea.
 These include for instance Black Sea Basin ENI CBC 2014-2020 and the Transnational Cooperation Programmes of the period 2014-2020: Balkan-Mediterranean, Danube, and Adriatic-Ionian.

-The BBSRC General Assembly, co-organised with the Committee of the Regions (Brussels), will be held in the CoR on 29 May 2015 in the framework of the International Seminar "Balkan & Black Sea Area on the Move: Perspectives for Regional Authorities".
+The BBSRC General Assembly, co-organised with the Committee of the Regions (Brussels), will be held in the CoR on 29 May 2015 in the framework of the International Conference "Balkan & Black Sea Area on the Move: Perspectives for Regional Authorities".

 © 2005 CRPM CPMR - Website designed by EXALTO